ShirleyBWang/my_website/content/authors/admin/_index.md

 I value diversity, inclusion, and belonging, and am committed to promoting these values in research, academia, clinical practice, and beyond.
 I believe that increasing representation of people from marginalized and historically disadvantaged backgrounds is critical for conducting ethical, comprehensive, and innovative clinical science research.

-Starting Fall 2024, I am thrilled to be joining the [Psychology Department](https://psychology.yale.edu/) at Yale University.
+Starting Fall 2024, I am thrilled to be joining the [Psychology Department](https://psychology.yale.edu/) at Yale University as an Assistant Professor.
 My lab will integrate methods from across the clinical & computational sciences to advance the understanding, prediction, and prevention of suicide, nonsuicidal self-injury, and eating disorders.